Finalists for the Scottish Knowledge Exchange Awards 2023

 The showcase of impactful collaborations and individuals highlights the remarkable achievements which have the potential to create positive change in Scotland and beyond.

-The finalists from the University of Glasgow, are:
+The finalists from the College of Arts are:

 Innovation of the Year – sponsored by HGF Ltd

-The Robert Burns Ellisland Trust and the University of Glasgow for developing an interactive Robert Burns Minecraft digital gaming experience to highlight the life and great works of the National Bard and to explore innovative interactive ways of engaging with younger audiences.
+The Robert Burns Ellisland Trust and the University of Glasgow's Games and Gaming Lab - a cross-disciplinary lab – based in the University’s College of Arts and UofG's Minecraft Society for developing an interactive Robert Burns Minecraft digital gaming experience to highlight the life and great works of the National Bard and to explore innovative interactive ways of engaging with younger audiences.

 Knowledge Exchange Champion

-Professor Fiona Macpherson, University of Glasgow, renowned researcher in philosophy and Director of the Centre for the Study of Perceptual Experience has championed the importance of virtual reality for education and has been leading developments in immersive technology to benefit students in Scotland and beyond.
+Professor Fiona Macpherson, renowned researcher in philosophy and Director of the Centre for the Study of Perceptual Experience has championed the importance of virtual reality for education and has been leading developments in immersive technology to benefit students in Scotland and beyond.